lostpebble/generate-package-json-webpack-plugin/README.md

 const versionsPackageFilename = __dirname + "/package.json";
 ```

-### Things to take note of
+### Things to take note of :mag:

-You should remember to set the `"main": "./index.js"` to the correct filename (would probably be the output bundle file from the same webpack task), and / or correctly set your starting script which will be run on Node.js server deployments by `npm start`.
-You can set these values in the `basePackageValues` you will into the plugin, example:
+You should remember to set the `"main": "./index.js"` to the correct filename (would probably
+be the output bundle file from the same webpack task), and / or correctly set your starting script
+which will be run on Node.js server deployments by `npm start`.
+You can set these values in
+the `basePackageValues` object you pass into the plugin, example:

 ```
 const basePackageValues = {